hbttundar/hbt_log_manager/README.md

 ## About hbt_log_Manager

-hbt-log_manager is a simple modules that allows you to improve the way you log intp graylog in drupal 8 apps
+hbt_log_manager is a simple modules that allows you to improve the way you log intp graylog in drupal 8 apps

  - before doing any thing you should know that this modules need that this package install on your drupal 8 project using composer
  - run following command in your root project of drupal 8 apps